bc-anaisabel/meta_analysis_climate_restor/README.md

 2. Climate variables

 I used three different variables for CMI to test the role of climate, climate trends and anomalies:

 a) **CMI NORMAL 1961-1990**: Obtained the average CMI values for the climate period of 1961-1990 for each location.
 This can be considered as historical conditions pre-climate change.

 b) **CMI restoration period**: Obtained the average CMI values for the duration of the restoration period for each observation and used the difference of these compared to the CMI normal 1961-1990 values.
 This would correspond to longer term climate trends.

-c) **CMI extreme**: Choose the largest negative CMI anomaly during the restoration period.
+c) **CMI extreme**: Choosed the greatest CMI anomaly during the restoration period for each location.
 This represents the most severe drought event during the restoration.

 3. Recovery variables

 I focused in the most commonly assessed recovery variables in the database: diversity, abundance, community characteristics (referring to composition), soil characteristics, organic matter, nitrogen, phosphorus, carbon, and nutrients.
 These were identified from the original study [6].
 However for this project I only used diversity, abundance, nitrogen and nutrients because there was not enough data points for the other recovery metrics.

-  The order of these calculations can be followed in the project pipeline:
+  The order of these steps can be followed in the project pipeline (Figure 3).

 <p align="center">